gpapadis/ContinuousFilteringBenchmark/README.md

 ## Nearest neighbor methods

-### Citation
+### Technical report

-If you use the code, please cite the following paper:
+More details are provided in the following technical report:

 *George Papadakis, Marco Fisichella, Franziska Schoger, George Mandilaras, Nikolaus Augsten, Wolfgang Nejdl:
 How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?"* ([pdf](https://arxiv.org/abs/2202.12521)).